juliangut/slim-php-di/README.md

 #### Important note

 Be aware that if you use cache you must provide `definitions` for all your services at container creation, and more importantly **not set any service later** as it is not allowed at runtime when using cache.

+The services registration order is:

+* Default Slim services
+* Definitions on settings array
+* Definitions on second argument of `build` method

+In order to override default Slim services add them in settings array or defined on second argument of `build` method.

 ## Contributing